Mountain View, California, USA

 Photo: Benny Chan, Fotoworks

-Google selected Clive Wilkinson Architects in an invited competition to design their 500,000 SF Silicon Valley campus.
+Google selected Clive Wilkinson Architects in an invited competition to design their 500,000-square-foot Silicon Valley campus.
 Together with workplace strategists DEGW, and environmental visionary William McDonough, a master plan was developed to create a diversified campus environment.
 The design integrated highly focused software engineering workspace with learning, meeting, recreational and food facilities, working with the existing conditions of the inner courtyards and building shell.